 Resources For Staying Sober In Isolation

 Isolation is a key component of addiction.
 It fuels the fire and it gives you time to convince yourself that you have the best idea of all, which is often to act out in order to escape whatever is happening in the moment.
 And there’s a lot happening in these moments.
+That’s why I thought it would be good to compile these resources for staying sober in isolation.

 When faced with something frightening and unknown, we often turn to behaviors that bring us comfort.
 We eat foods that make us happy.
 We play games we enjoyed as a child.
 We cozy up under blankets and watch more TV than normal.
 We take naps.